Siddhesh-Agarwal/blog/cm5jaf4s3000409jsc0vxfshl.md

 ## Conclusion

 The debate between Object-Oriented Programming (OOP) and Functional Programming (FP) highlights a basic problem: we often confuse tools with solutions.
-By seeing code as the flow of data, we can look past this simple argument and concentrate on what really matters.
+By seeing code as the flow of data, we can look past this simple argument and concentrate on what matters.
 Instead of getting stuck in debates about paradigms, think about how data moves and how we can make that movement simpler and clearer.
 That's where real progress happens.

 ---